Head & Neck

 Radiation therapy may be given alone or with chemotherapy (chemoradiation) as a first-line treatment for throat cancers in which surgery is not a good option.

 External-beam radiation therapy (EBRT) is the most common type of radiation therapy used to treat throat cancers.
-It includes intensity-modulated radiation therapy (IMRT), stereotactic radiation therapy and proton therapy, with IMRT being the most commonly used and well-researched.
+It includes stereotactic radiation therapy, intensity-modulated radiation therapy (IMRT), and proton therapy, with IMRT being the most commonly used and well-researched.

-Radiation with or without chemotherapy may be recommended following surgery as adjuvant treatment for advanced stage cancers.
+Radiation with or without chemotherapy may also be recommended following surgery as adjuvant treatment for advanced stage cancers.
 This therapy may be used to eliminate any remaining cancer cells and to lower the risk of recurrence.

 Drug therapy may be used alone or in combination with other therapies.